rudinast/newtech/README.md

    - Monthly averages of the USD exchange rate.
    - Filters data by deviation thresholds and date ranges.

+### Lab 5: Testing, Deployment, and Documentation
+Extends the USD analysis application with unit testing, multiple deployment options, and comprehensive documentation.

+**Features**:
+1. **Unit Testing**:
+   - Positive, negative, and exceptional scenarios using `pytest`.
+2. **Deployment**:
+   - Local execution with Python or Docker.
+   - `exe` generation for Windows using `pyqtdeploy`.
+   - Easy execution with `.bat` scripts.
+3. **Documentation**:
+   - Detailed README and inline docstrings.
+   - User guide and setup instructions.

 ## Installation and Setup

 **Requirements**: